jacobcwebber/TravelersPy/README.md

 To-do list:
 - Improve account page
+- Clean up navbar by adding icon and showing active page
 - Add favorites locations to MyMap and all destinations in country to country map
 - Add search with "search by name, key word" to navbar
 - Add destination suggestions based on tags/current favorites/initial sign-up preferences